levp/wrapper-webpack-plugin/README.md

 Install locally using npm:
 `npm i wrapper-webpack-plugin`

+#### Webpack version compatibility

+As of version 1.0.0 of this plugin it now works with all versions of webpack, including version 1, 2, and 3.

 ## Usage

 The `WrapperPlugin` class has a single parameter, an object with a `header` and/or `footer` properties.
 Header text will